Michael-Tulmen/Workday-Scheduler/README.md

 The application can automatically tell what time it is within the user's time zone on open, and saves events that the user enters to local storage

+The below image shows the current time on pc at the time of posting and that 1pm was correctly attributed the "present" class by the script
 ![Demo-Image](./Assets/images/demo-image.png)